 Transitioning from public school?
 Starting a new homeschool year?
-Either way, you may be swimming in advertising and store shelves full of school supplies.
+Either way, you may be swimming in advertising, recommendations from other homeschoolers, and store shelves full of (home)school supplies.

-Bloggers post lists of essential school supplies for homeschooling, often with gorgeous photos of perfectly outfitted homeschool rooms.
+Bloggers post lists of essential home school supplies, often with gorgeous photos of perfectly outfitted homeschool rooms.

 But what does your homeschooling family need?
 None of the above?
 All the things?

 Surprise!
-The school supplies question is just like all the other answers to all the other homeschooling questions: it depends!
+The homeschool supplies question is just like all the other answers to all the other homeschooling questions: it depends!

-Every family is different, and that applies to school supplies, too.
+Every family is different, and that applies to supplies for homeschooling, too.

 Do you need to save money?
 Do your kids not care much about new pencils and paper?
 Have you got plenty of markers that already work?

 You might not need a big back-to-school shopping list, or your list for preschool through early elementary might look different from what you expect.

 Supplies for homeschooling preschool through early elementary ages